I need help finding a place to stay near the hospital

-There are often places for older children to play, and some of the accommodation provided by other local charities allow other family members to visit to help provide you with the support network you need.
+There are often places for older children to play, and places like Ronald McDonald allow other family members to visit to help provide you with the support network you need.

 You'll also likely have free WiFi which may be helpful especially if you or any family members staying need to work remotely.

 You'll be closer to your baby while they are staying in hospital on the neonatal unit, whilst also offering you a separate space to rest.

 In any shared or communal areas you might also find peer support from meeting other families going through similar experiences.